google/syzkaller/docs/freebsd/README.md

 executed 32807, cover 1244, crashes 0, repro 0
 executed 35803, cover 1248, crashes 0, repro 0
 ```
-If something does not work, add `-debug` flag to `syz-manager`.
+If something does not work, try adding the `-debug` flag to `syz-manager`.

 ## Missing things

-- Coverage. `executor/executor_freebsd.cc` uses a very primitive fallback for coverage.
-We need KCOV for FreeBSD.
-It will also help to assess what's covered and what's missing.
 - System call descriptions. `sys/freebsd/*.txt` is a dirty copy from `sys/linux/*.txt` with everything that does not compile dropped.
 We need to go through syscalls and verify/fix/extend them, including devices/ioctls/etc.
-- Currently only `amd64` arch is supported.
-Supporting `386` would be useful, because it should cover compat paths.
-Also, we could do testing of the linux-compatibility subsystem.
+- Currently only the `amd64` arch is supported.
+It would be useful to support a 32-bit executor in order to cover 32-bit compatibility syscalls.
+- We should support fuzzing the Linux compatibility subsystem.
 - `pkg/csource` needs to be taught how to generate/build C reproducers.
 - `pkg/host` needs to be taught how to detect supported syscalls/devices.
 - `pkg/report`/`pkg/symbolizer` need to be taught how to extract/symbolize kernel crash reports.
-- We need to learn how to build/use debug version of kernel.
 - KASAN for FreeBSD would be useful.
 - On Linux we have emission of exernal networking/USB traffic into kernel using tun/gadgetfs.
 Implementing these for FreeBSD could uncover a number of high-profile bugs.
-- Last but not least, we need to support FreeBSD in `syz-ci` command (including building kernel/image continuously from git).